derekTurner/BabylonJSdemo25/NOTES.md

 ## Week 11

+motion 01 dude moves WASD file uses old scene loader and audio elements are removed as the old audio engine is replaced in babylonJS version 8

-Dude needs reworking for new loader and audio engine Motion 01
+This  needs reworking for new loader and audio engine

+the notes on keymotion have been updated and should be set back to the old notes.

+Motion02 - adds pick motion to spin the player around the y axis.

+Motion03 - adds baked animations to the player mesh.